czottmann/servus-default-theme/README.md

 ## Legal

-The Droplings Default Theme are copyright © 2012 Carlo Zottmann, [municode.de](http://municode.de/), carlo@municode.de.
+The Landinger Default Theme are copyright © 2012 Carlo Zottmann, [municode.de](http://municode.de/), carlo@municode.de.

-3rd party libraries and code (listed below) expressively excluded, the Droplings Default Theme (this here repository) is licensed under the WTFPL v2.
+3rd party libraries and code (listed below) expressively excluded, the Landinger Default Theme (this here repository) is licensed under the WTFPL v2.

                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004